Small ReLU networks are powerful memorizers: a tight analysis of memorization capacity: Abstract

 \section{Abstract}

 We study finite sample expressivity, i.e., memorization power of ReLU networks.
-We show that 3-layer ReLU networks with $\Omega(\sqrt{N})$ hidden nodes can perfectly memorize most datasets with $N$ points.
-We also prove that width $\Omega(\sqrt {N})$ is \emph{necessary and sufficient} for memorizing $N$ data points, proving tight bounds on memorization capacity.
-For deeper networks, we show that an $L$-layer network with $W$ parameters in the hidden layers can memorize $N$ data points if $W = \Omega(N)$.
+Recent results require $N$ hidden nodes to memorize/interpolate arbitrary $N$ data points.
+In contrast, by exploiting depth, we show that 3-layer ReLU networks with $\Omega(\sqrt{N})$ hidden nodes can perfectly memorize most datasets with $N$ points.
+We also prove that width $\Theta(\sqrt{N})$ is \emph{necessary and sufficient} for memorizing $N$ data points, proving tight bounds on memorization capacity.
+The sufficiency result can be extended to deeper networks; we show that an $L$-layer network with $W$ parameters in the hidden layers can memorize $N$ data points if $W = \Omega(N)$.
 Combined with a recent upper bound $O(WL\log W)$ on VC dimension, our construction is nearly tight for any fixed $L$.
 Subsequently, we analyze memorization capacity of residual networks under a general position assumption; we prove results that substantially reduce the known requirement of $N$ hidden nodes.
-Finally, we study dynamics of stochastic gradient descent (SGD), and show that when initialized near a memorizing global minimum of the empirical risk, SGD quickly finds a nearby point with small empirical risk.
+Finally, we study the dynamics of stochastic gradient descent (SGD), and show that when initialized near a memorizing global minimum of the empirical risk, SGD quickly finds a nearby point with much smaller empirical risk.